-For everyone’s safety and enjoyment please follow these rules.
+For everyone’s safety and enjoyment, follow these rules.

-- Register each stay on site.
+- Register all campsite use, day or night, year-round.
 Review rates, permits and how to register.

 - Camp, park and drive only in designated areas.